apache/systemds/devdocs/gpu-backend.md

 6. void releaseInput()
 7. void releaseOutput()

 Sparse matrices on GPU are represented in `CSR` format.
-In the SystemML runtime, they are represented in `MCSR` or modified `CSR` format.
+In the SystemDS runtime, they are represented in `MCSR` or modified `CSR` format.
 A conversion cost is incurred when sparse matrices are sent back and forth between host and device memory.

 Concrete classes `JCudaContext` and `JCudaObject` (which extend `GPUContext` & `GPUObject` respectively) contain references to `org.jcuda.*`.